 C-MAPP is a program for companies that are interested in (1) giving back, (2) helping the students at Mines, (3) networking with the students at Mines, and/or (4) increasing diversity in computing.

 The students at Colorado School of Mines are top-notch, as illustrated by (1) this year's entering freshman are in the top 9% of all high school graduates, (2) Mines ranked 6th in the list of "104 Smartest Public Colleges in America", and (3) several other rankings.

-In addition to carrying a full load of courses, many of the computing students at Mines work several hours a week to help pay for their education.
+In addition to carrying a full load of courses, many CS@Mines students work several hours a week to help pay for their education.
 Company scholarships through C-MAPP are immensely helpful to these motivated students.

 C-MAPP also financially supports several 3rd-6th grade girls to participate in a Discovering Technology program at Mines.
 Mines piloted this program in 2012-13.
 Since then, it has grown steadily:

 - Fall 2018 - 279 girls

 Approximately 10% of the participating girls require financial assistance to participate.

 Industrial partnerships through C-MAPP also help computer science faculty at Mines understand industry needs and practices, to better prepare Mines students for their future careers.
 For example, C-MAPP Partners were recently invited to a conversation on ways the Mines CS curriculum should be updated.

 C-MAPP is a great program for Mines students, as the funding is to help them meet their goals.
 The program is a win-win for students and industry.